Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Method

-Additionally, we acknowledge that the audio-to-image retrieval task can be modified to a composed audio-to-image retrieval task.
+} Additionally, we acknowledge that the audio-to-image retrieval task can be modified to a composed audio-to-image retrieval task.
 In this setting, an audio query is also accompanied by its caption.
 To explicitly embrace this scenario during training, we create a composed audio embedding by combining the audio embedding with the audio-caption embedding: $f^{a+c} = f^a + f^c$.
 The contrastive loss is then computed between this composed audio embedding and the image embedding ($\mathcal{L}_{i,a+c}^{\dagger}$).
+Finally, our overall objective function is as follows: {